Moong Sprout

 Health Benefits

-- Contain compounds that may help regulate blood sugar levels and improve insulin sensitivity
+- Contains polyphenols that support cardiovascular health and may help regulate blood sugar levels

 Buying Guide